Professor Jobs at University of Florida with Visa Sponsorship

 Which visa types are commonly used for Professor roles at University of Florida?

-UF sponsors multiple visa categories for international faculty, including H-1B, E-3 for Australian citizens, TN for Canadian and Mexican nationals in qualifying academic roles, and J-1 for exchange visitor appointments.
+UF sponsors multiple visa categories for international faculty, including H-1B, E-3 visa for Australian citizens, TN visa for Canadian and Mexican nationals in qualifying academic roles, and J-1 visa for exchange visitor appointments.
 For permanent positions on a tenure track, UF also supports Green Card sponsorship through the EB-2 or EB-3 PERM process.
 The right pathway depends on your nationality, degree, and the nature of your appointment.

 What qualifications does University of Florida expect for Professor roles?